Cryptography

 PKCS1v15Signature object or None

-optigatrust.crypto.random(n, trng=True)
+optigatrust.crypto.random(number, trng=True)

 This function generates a random number